SeanBasu/test/README.md

 Response

-Response will give details for current selected wallet (or wallet file specified by optional --wallet parameter)
+Response will give details for current selected wallet (or wallet file specified by optional --wallet parameter), such as encryption public key, public key, and clientID.

 ### Get